couchbaselabs/sdk-rfcs/rfc/0024-fast-failover.md

 # Changelog
  - 7/6/2017: Initial draft publication
+ - 10/3/2017
+	- Change ConfigCheckInterval to ConfigPollInterval
+	- Change ConfigCheckFloorInterval to ConfigPollFloorInterval

 # Signoff
 If signed off, each representative agrees both the API and the behavior will be implemented as specified.